Using your own camera you can take photographs of documents that you view in our public search room.

 Where documents are held out of copyright, there are no restrictions on taking photographs for non-commercial research, for private study, or for educational purposes.
 'Educational purposes' covers both teaching and preparation for teaching and/or examination by either tutor or student.

 Photographs may be taken with digital cameras, including cameras installed on mobile devices, but hand-held scanners may not be used.
-All mobile devices should be set to 'silent', and you are asked to avoid making or answering calls whilst in the search room of Derbyshire Record Office.
+All mobile devices should be set to 'silent', and you are asked to avoid making or answering calls whilst in the search room.

 Documents held which are in copyright

-up to 2 copies of one A4 section of an OS map which is less than 50 years old.
+- up to two copies of one A4 section of an OS map which is less than 50 years old

 You may not make extra copies of material in copyright for other people.